DorkOS

 Message Tracing

-Every message published through Relay gets a trace that tracks its delivery end-to-end.
-Each delivery to an endpoint creates a span with timing information, budget consumption, and error details.
+Every message published through Relay gets a trace that tracks delivery end-to-end.
+Retrieve the trace for a specific message:

 curl http://localhost:4242/api/relay/messages/{messageId}/trace